Icelandic Oratorios, or How I learned to play (the) Accordion

 Winning a simple deal -- basic techniques

 The first task is to get rid of the cards between the three fours, and get the jack of diamonds in position where it can jump over the fours.
 We start by moving the ten of hearts onto the seven of hearts, allowing the four of spades to jump over two hearts onto the king of spades, leaving those hearts open to be discarded in turn by the four of hearts.
 The queen of clubs covers the king of clubs, then leaps over to the three of clubs (equivalent to consecutive leaps by the king and queen of clubs).
 Note that we are saving the jack of spades as a target for the jack of diamonds.
-The program automatically displays each move made, using Jason Crupper's simple notation: the card moving is abbreviated (T for ten, etc.), followed by a one for a slide and a three for a leap.
+The program automatically displays each move made, using Jason Crupper's simple notation: the card moving is abbreviated (T for ten, etc.), followed by a dash, and a one for a slide and a three for a leap.

 accord02.gif (11953 bytes)